edgarcosta/pyrforest/pyrforest/lib/README.md

 # rforest

-This directory contains the content of https://math.mit.edu/~drew/rforest_v1.0.tar
+This directory contains the content of https://math.mit.edu/~drew/rforest_v1.0.tar (with some minor edits to silence some compiler warnings).

 The author is [Andrew V. Sutherland](https://math.mit.edu/~drew/)